piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Sliding scale

 At PIE, we found the best way to help assess a mentor's availability was to present the engagement options as a sliding scale.
 On that scale, the minimal level of commitment was fairly low and the maximum level of commitment was decided by the mentor.
 There's was no high bar.
 Just a lowbar.
-You must be this tall to ride.

-Just as importantly, we used other mentors as examples — which provided even more context for their potential engagement.
+Just as importantly, we used other well know Mentors as examples of time commitment bands — "Mentor X generally presents onetime per class; Mentor Y holds regular office hours at PIE every week" — which provided even more context for their potential engagement.
+Plus, when a Mentor hears that one of their peers or someone they recognize — "[Mentor name] at [Startup] has done this to great effect and is consistently one of our most popular mentors" — they are given more context for how others are volunteering to do.

+# tl;dr You must be this tall to ride.
+Set your mentor time commitment as a low bar, not a high bar.

-Our lowest time commitment was "Be willing to grab coffee with one of our startups.
-Roughly 30 minutes.
+At PIE, our lowest time commitment — our low bar — was "Be willing to grab coffee with one of our startups.
+Roughly 20-30 minutes.
 One time."
 That was it.
 Thirty minutes of commitment per year.
 And you're a PIE mentor.

-At the upper end of the scale was "Hold office hours at PIE on a regular basis.
-Or just work out of the space regularly and be open to interruption.
-[Mentor name] at [Startup] has done this to great effect and is consistently one of our most popular mentors."
+At the upper end of the scale was "Work out of the space on a regular basis and be open to interruption, as if you were one of the startups."

 ## Mutual respect